rclone/rclone/docs/content/crypt.md

 Files are encrypted 1:1 source file to destination object.
 The file has a header and is divided into chunks.

+#### Header (V2)

+  * 8 bytes magic string `RCLONE\x00\x01`
+  * 23 bytes Nonce (IV)
+  * 40 bytes AES-KW RFC3394 wrapped CEK (Content Encryption Key),
+  * 4 reserved bytes,

+The initial nonce is generated from the operating systems crypto strong random number generator.
+The nonce is incremented for each chunk read making sure each nonce is unique for each block written.

+Internally, 24 bytes nonce is used, but last byte is always set to `\x00` except the last block which uses: `\x01`.
+This mechanism serves as a protection against ciphertext truncation.

-#### Header
+#### Header (V1)
 * 8 bytes magic string `RCLONE\x00\x00`
 * 24 bytes Nonce (IV)

 The initial nonce is generated from the operating systems crypto strong random number generator.
 The nonce is incremented for each chunk read making sure each nonce is unique for each block written.
-The chance of a nonce being reused is minuscule.
-If you wrote an exabyte of data (10¹⁸ bytes) you would have a probability of approximately 2×10⁻³² of re-using a nonce.

 #### Chunk